skadge/blog/content/robots/hello-hoap3.rst

 ============================

-HOAP3 is a sweet little humanoid robot build by Fujitsu, that first appeared on the market in 2005 (and has already retired since a couple of years, actually).
+HOAP3 is a sweet little humanoid robot build by Fujitsu, that first appeared on the market in 2005 (and has actually already retired since a couple of years now).

 .. image:: http://shyrobotics.com/wp-content/uploads/2012/02/hoap3_1.jpg
   :align: center